NotRelix/rock-paper-scissors/README.md

 # rock-paper-scissors
-A website to play the good ol' rock paper scissors against a computer
+A website to play the good ol' rock paper scissors game against a computer